Girlfriend/Boyfriend

 "Girlfriend/Boyfriend" is a song by American R&B group Blackstreet.
 It was released in May 1999 as the second and final single from their third album Finally.
 Janet Jackson is also featured in the song as well as rappers Ja Rule and Eve.
 The song is co-written by R&B singer and Ja Rule's former associate Cynthia "Lil' Mo" Loving.
 It was a minor hit in the United States and achieved moderate success in some other countries.

 Background

 Janet Jackson and Teddy Riley previously collaborated on the remix of Jackson’s single "I Get Lonely" with Blackstreet in 1998.
 Later that year, MTV News reported Riley had worked with the Spice Girls on a new song, titled "Girlfriend, Boyfriend," for the soundtrack to the forthcoming film South Park: Bigger, Longer, Uncut.
-For reasons unreported, the Spice Girls' version of the song was never released, and the song was rerecorded with Janet Jackson, Ja Rule, and Eve for Blackstreet's own forthcoming album, Finally.
+It is unknown if the Spice Girls actually recorded the song.
+The song was instead done with Janet Jackson, Ja Rule, and Eve for Blackstreet's own forthcoming album, Finally.

 Jackson spoke favorably about the recording process, stating, "I really enjoyed working with [Teddy Riley]… It was a lot of fun in the studio.
 He reminds me of one of my brothers, and that's a good thing.
 That felt very good.
 So I'm sure we'll probably do something together in the future."

+For the first time, Jackson included the song on her 2023 Together Again Tour.